Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning.md

 <p>$$y=f_3(f_2(f_1(x)))$$</p>

 We can call the above function a three-layered neural network because the input passes through three sets of functions.
-Now, What is a layer? a layer in a neural network is a set of neurons/nodes/units connecting one layer to another layer with parameters getting learned in between them during training.
+Now, What is a layer?
+A layer in a neural network is a set of neurons/nodes/units connecting one layer to other layers with parameters getting learned in between them during training.
 Layers combine the transformation of multiple features with the help of activation function.
-The activation function in a neural network is a simple function, which introduces non-linearity to the neural network's weights to learn better features and understand complex structures present in data like images, texts, etc. Common activation function includes Relu, tanh, Sigmoid, etc.
+The activation function in a neural network is a simple function, which introduces a non-linearity to the neural network's weights to learn better features and understand complex structures present in data like images, texts, etc. Common activation function includes Relu, tanh, Sigmoid, etc.

 <p align=center>. . . . .</p>